 Let’s start with the basics.
 What is Societal?

-Societal.co is a sever that hosts Mastodon a microblogging platform akin to others you may have seen, such as Twitter, but instead of being centralised it is a federated network which operates in a similar way to email.
+Societal.co is a sever that hosts Mastodon a microblogging software akin to others you may have seen, such as Twitter, but instead of being centralised it is a federated network which operates in a similar way to email.

 This means there’s no big uncaring company running it all, no shareholders, no central control, none of the targeted advertising we’re all fed up with, just a bunch of people sharing the things they want to share with each other.